Mad River Riders Trail Rules

-- Park in legal areas.
-Parking at Lareau Farm is prohibited on Fridays and Saturdays from 4PM - 9PM.
+Park in legal areas.
+Parking at Lareau Farm-American Flatbread is prohibited on Fridays and Saturdays from 4PM - 9PM.
 Please no personal alcohol consumption at Lareau Farm.

-- Keep pets leashed and under control at all times, and clean up after them.
+Due to livestock, food production, user safety and water/habitat quality concerns, please keep pets leashed under control at all times and clean up after them.
 Dogs are not allowed on Marble Hill Farm trails.
-If challenges arise, our landowners' reserve the right to disallow pet access.
+If challenges arise, our landowners' reserve the right to further disallow pet access.

 Access & Parking: Blueberry Lake is on Plunkton Rd.
 Park in any of the access or pull-off areas.
 Trailheads are on the opposite side of Plunkton Road from the lake.
 The Blueberry Lake trails were designated in 2013 as an IMBA Model Trail-Gateway network, great for beginners.
 The Blueberry Lake trails, part of the Green Mountain National Forest, feature gentle grades, sweeping turns and flowy lines.
 Start slowly and learn the routes, before increasing speed.
 Be aware of guide stones near the edges of the trail.
 These help guide users to stay on the trail, which reduces impacts and maintenance.
+These trails are very popular for gentle hiking and fun trail running too.
 Many thanks to the US Forest Service for their permission and support of these trails.

 Tootsie Roll : Beginner - Tech: 1 Flow: 5